1LAE/KanjoTrainer/Readme.md

 ~~~

 ## Updating:
-1. Download the new version of the trainer.
+1. Download the new version of the trainer from this repository.
 2. Extract the `zip` file to the same folder.
 3. Replace the old files with the new ones.